Zyphyy/weiyi-m.github.io/index.md

 - Arrest of Thomas Lane
     - Charged with manslaughter of George Floyd
 - Arrest of Jake Paul
+    - Cause: Scottsdale Looting
     - Charged with criminal trespass
     - Charged with unlawful assembly
+- Joseph Bologna facing prosecution
+    - Cause: Attacking a peaceful Temple University student
+    - Cause: Assaulting others during peaceful protests
+    - Charged with simple and aggravated assault
+    - Charged with possession of instrument in crime
+    - Charged with reckless endangering of others